GNwal/ticket-bot/README.md

 **NOTES:** *Remembering that this bot is not my __own__, I just edited a few things and also translated it into __Brazilian Portuguese__.*

+# BOT COMMANDS 💻

+* `/add` Here you can add a person to an existing ticket by another user
+* `/ajuda` This command gives you a brief hint on how to use the commands correctly
+* `/botinfos` Here is the bot credits

 --------------------------------------------
 By [GN](https://github.com/GNwal)